pivotal-cf/docs-pks/bbr-backup-clusters.hbs.md

 {{{ vars.recommended_by }}} recommends:

 * Follow the full procedure documented in this topic when creating a backup.
-This ensures that you always have a consistent backup of Ops Manager and Tanzu Kubernetes Grid Integrated Edition to restore from.
+This ensures that you always have a consistent backup of {{{ vars.platform_name }}} and Tanzu Kubernetes Grid Integrated Edition to restore from.

 * Back up your Kubernetes clusters frequently, especially before upgrading your Tanzu Kubernetes Grid Integrated Edition deployment.